Avenanthramide

 Avenanthramides (anthranilic acid amides, formerly called "avenalumins") are a group of phenolic alkaloids found mainly in oats (Avena sativa), but also present in white cabbage butterfly eggs (Pieris brassicae and P. rapae), and in fungus-infected carnation (Dianthus caryophyllus).
 A number of studies demonstrate that these natural products have anti-inflammatory, antioxidant, anti-itch, anti-irritant, and antiatherogenic activities.
 Oat kernel extracts with standardized levels of avenanthramides are used for skin, hair, baby, and sun care products.
 The name avenanthramides was coined by Collins when he reported the presence of these compounds in oat kernels.
 It was later found that three avenanthramides were the open-ring amides of avenalumins I, II, and III, which were previously reported as oat phytoalexins by Mayama and co-workers.

 History

-Oat has been used for personal care purposes since antiquity.
-Indeed, wild oats (Avena sativa) was used in skin care in Egypt and the Arabian peninsula 2000 BC.
+Oats have been used for personal care purposes since antiquity.
+Indeed, wild oats (Avena sativa) were used in skin care in Egypt and the Arabian Peninsula 2000 BC.
 Oat baths were a common treatment of insomnia, anxiety, and skin diseases such as eczema and burns.
-In Roman times, its use as a medication for dermatological issues was reported by Pliny, Columella, and Theophrastus.
+In Roman times, their use as a medication for dermatological conditions was reported by Pliny, Columella, and Theophrastus.
 In the 19th century, oatmeal baths were often used to treat many cutaneous conditions, especially pruritic inflammatory eruptions.
-In the 1930s, the literature provided further evidence about the cleansing action of oat along with its ability to relieve itching and protect skin.
+In the 1930s, the literature provided further evidence about the cleansing action of oats along with their ability to relieve itching and protect skin.